"Unemployment is Real": SA Doctor Shares Struggle After Going from Earning R50K to Nothing

 Exploring alternative medical career options

 While navigating this difficult period, she has been exploring ways to use her medical skills outside traditional hospital settings.
 This includes freelance medical work, online consultations, and other health-related services where she can continue to apply her training.
-Her approach is about staying active, gaining experience, and finding alternative income sources without leaving the country or abandoning public healthcare.
+Her approach focuses on staying active, gaining experience, and exploring alternative income sources without leaving the country or abandoning public healthcare.

 The discussion around unemployed doctors resonated with many netizens because it’s not just a problem for the medical profession; it reflects the broader struggles of many young South Africans seeking employment.
 Dr Makhaya’s story resonates with students, recent graduates, and professionals across various sectors who face similar challenges of finding meaningful work despite having qualifications and skills.